SreejeshSaya/MachineIntelligence/Assignment_3/README.txt

     Sreejesh Saya PES1201800293
     Pavan A PES1201800157

+INSTRUCTIONS FOR EXECUTION
+    Create a directory named PESU-MI_0157_0293_0314 and extract the contents of PESU-MI_0157_0293_0314.zip into this directory. cd PESU-MI_0157_0293_0314/

+    Ensure the directory structure looks exactly as specified below [output of the tree command] PESU-MI_0157_0293_0314/
+        ├── data
+        │   ├── LBW_Dataset.csv
+        │   └── processedLBW_Dataset.csv
+        ├── README.txt
+        └── src
+            ├── LBW_Dataset.csv
+            ├── Neural_Net.py
+            ├── preprocess.py
+            └── processedLBW_Dataset.csv

+    [IMPORTANT]
+    Ensure the current working directory is PESU-MI_0157_0293_0314/ pwd : PESU-MI_0157_0293_0314/

+    Run the file named 'Neural_Net.py' using the command, on the terminal/command prompt python3 src/Neural_Net.py

+    Neural_Net.py imports all the classes and functions from preprocess.py The source code references the csv files inside the src directory.

 DATA CLEANING
     The missing values in the numerical attributes such as Age, Weight, HB, BP were imputed with the means/medians of those respective attributes, whichever was better suited.
 The missing values in the categorical attributes such as Delivery Phase, Education and Residence were imputed with the